BMT is the world’s leading independent marine consultancy and surveying company.

 The best people.
 State-of-the-art tools and processes.
 Expertise with excellence.

-This section gives an overview of our surveyors.
+This section gives an overview of our surveyors, consultants and experts.
 Please select from disciplines or locations to filter your results.

-We conduct many types of audit, inspection and certification to promote safety and operational efficiency.
+We offer a broad range of surveys, audits and certifications to promote safety and operational efficiency.

-We offer Port & Ship Familiarisation, Tanker, Terminal and Liquid Cargo as well as LNG and LPG courses, on-site in the Harbour of Rotterdam.
-More information needed or you want to sign up?
+We offer Port & Ship Familiarisation, Tanker, Terminal and Liquid Cargo as well as LNG and LPG courses, on-site in the Port of Rotterdam.
+More information needed or would you like to sign up?
 Please click here: